If ordered to evacuate - Look.

 or around a school or playground.

-Someone using or threatening to use a gun or other weapon, place a
+Someone using or threatening to use a weapon, place a

 bomb, or release a poisonous substance into the air, water, or food